libp2p/specs/6-interfaces.md

 6 Interfaces
 ============

-`libp2p` is a conglomerate of several protocols working together to offer a common solid interface with talking with any other network addressable process.
+`libp2p` is a collection of several protocols working together to offer a common solid interface with talking with any other network addressable process.
 This is made possible by shimming current exist protocols and implementations through a set of explicit interfaces, from Peer Routing, Discovery, Stream Muxing, Transports, Connections and so on.

 ## 6.1 libp2p